 www.nps.gov

-Part of Golden Gate National Recreation Area, Muir Woods National Monument preserves one of the Bay Area’s last old growth coast redwood groves.
+Part of Golden Gate National Recreation Area, Muir Woods National Monument preserves one of the Bay Area’s last old-growth coast redwood groves.
 A 30-minute drive northwest of Golden Gate Bridge, Muir Woods was established as a national Bay Area monument in 1908.
 It gets its name from John Muir, who helped create Yosemite National Park.
 Muir Woods draws one million visitors annually and operates as a day-use area.
-Parking is limited and visitors arriving late may have to park on Muir Woods Road.
-However, for most, it’s a casual walk to the visitor center.
-Of course, there is also parking near the entrance for people with mobility issues.
+Parking is limited, and visitors arriving late may have to park on Muir Woods Road.
+However, it’s a casual walk to the visitor center for most.
+Of course, parking near the entrance is also available for people with mobility issues.

 Related: Discover A National Park By Boat